hyman-m/tinyrpc/README.md

 	server.Serve(lis)
 }
 ```
-A tinyrpc server is completed.
+a tinyrpc server is completed.

 ## Client
 We can create a tinyrpc client and call it synchronously with the `Add` function: